ItzMelton/ItzMelton/README.md

 djs & .NET programmer
 Hello dear reader!
-I make terraria plugins for tshock servers such as anti detecters, survivals, and moderating plugins.
-(Developing soon) and I also make discord bots a bit..
+I make terraria plugins for tshock servers such as anti cheats. and I also make discord bots but I quit lmao

 Discord
 -